Defunct Memories: Xcitement Wrestling Federation

 The XWF and Kevin Harrington

-According to Brian Nobbs of the Nasty Boys, he came up with the initial concept of a family-friendly wrestling promotion that would employ his friends along with those displaced from the major acquisition.
+According to Brian Nobbs of the Nasty Boys, he developed the initial concept of a family-friendly wrestling promotion that would employ his friends and those displaced by the major acquisition.

 Brian would expand on how the concept came together during an appearance on David Penzer’s Sitting Ringside podcast, as transcribed by WrestleZone: